Subchapter 3 - Enforcement (§§ 2051-2060)

 • (2) An employer who is found to have violated this provision shall be subject to a fine of $500.00.

-• (c) Except as provided in § 2054(d) and (h), an employer or other payer of funds shall withhold and pay to the obligee or public authority, as specified in the notice served on the employer or other payer of funds:
+• (c) An employer or other payer of funds shall withhold and pay to the obligee or public authority, as specified in the notice served through the Federal Notice of Income Withholding form on the employer or other payer of funds:

 • (1) the obligor’s current child support obligation; and